+Type of Meeting Number of Comments

+persons funded

+Consortium meeting Max. of 2 persons Within the Project Period.

+per meeting

-Type of Meeting Number of persons funded Comments Consortium meeting Max. of 2 persons per meeting Within the Project Period. meeting International Conference Max. of 2 persons per Max. of one conference event every 6 months 'Other' project-related Max. of 2 persons per Need to be discussed and meetings occasion approved by the Managing Authority.
+International Conference Max. of 2 persons Max. of one conference every 6

+per event months

+'Other' project-related Max. of 2 persons Need to be discussed and

+meetings per occasion approved by the Managing

+Authority.